Football hooliganism: Gambia

 Massive riots occurred during and after a Cup of African Nations qualifying game between rival neighbours Senegal and Gambia at the Leopold Sedar Senghor Stadium in Dakar, Senegal in June 2003.
 Gambian supporters hurled missiles towards Senegalese fans and were subsequently charged by soldiers.
 After the game, violent clashes were reported in both Gambia and Senegal.
 In Gambia several severe beatings of Senegalese citizens occurred, which led to over 200 Senegalese seeking shelter at their embassy.
 In Senegal a Gambian BBC reporter was attacked and robbed by a group of youths.
 The riots eventually led to the closing of the border between Gambia and Senegal until order was restored.

 Ghana

 Up to 125 people died and hundreds were injured when football fans stampeded at a match in Accra in 2001.
 Accra Hearts were leading 2–1 against Asante Kotoko with five minutes left in the match when some fans began throwing bottles and chairs onto the pitch.
 Police then fired tear gas into the crowd, sparking a panic.
 Fans rushed to escape the gas, and in the ensuing crush, up to 125 people were killed.

 Asante Kotoko faced a ban after fans assaulted the referee in a CAF Confederation Cup game against Étoile Sportive du Sahel of Tunisia.

+Guinea

+On December 1, 2024, clashes between football fans in N'Zerekore, Guinea, led to at least 56 deaths after a controversial refereeing decision sparked unrest.
+Police used tear gas in response, and hospital sources suggested the death toll could exceed 100.
+Following the violence, demonstrators vandalized a police station.
+The match was part of a tournament honoring military leader Mamady Doumbouya.